Top 5 Google Ads Best Practices for 2026

 Then, integrate your data with Google Ads through the PPID system.

-Start with looking at every possible channel you can get customer data from.
+Start by looking at every possible channel you can get customer data from.
 This includes your Customer Relationship Management software, lead gen forms, and more.
 If you use multiple advertising channels in your marketing strategy, you’ll want to get data from each.

 Then, identify gaps in your sources.
 For example, you may have only used Google Analytics without a CRM.